precice/micro-manager/docs/configuration.md

 }
 ```

+Model adaptivity also writes the scalar data `Model-Resolution` for every
+micro simulation.
+Add this data name to the preCICE XML configuration and to
+the Micro-Manager participant's mesh and write-data entries when model
+adaptivity is enabled.

 ### Adding adaptivity in the preCICE XML configuration

 If adaptivity is used, the Micro Manager will attempt to write two scalar data per micro simulation to preCICE, called `Active-State` and `Active-Steps`.